dougmacdoug/clayj/README.md

 A Clay struct like `{ .fontSize = 16, .color =  { 255, 0, 0, 255 } }` would be written as
  `f->f.fontSize(16).color(255, 0, 0, 255)` in Clayj.

+## State of the Library

+There are several Todos throughout the code and they will be added to the readme soon.
+(First todo)

+Currently there is a demo that runs in Java25 with clay.dll and raylib.dll.
+(Raylib 5.5) It is a direct port of https://github.com/nicbarker/clay/blob/main/examples/raylib-multi-context/main.c

+Testing will soon be done on linux, but it is expected to run first try as usual.

+The memory management has been tested and does not allocate new memory over time but the scoped arenas and helper classes need work both to be more easily understandable and to be more idiomatic to Java.

 ## String literals